evil-mad/robopaint/README.md

 the latest master.

 ### Running RoboPaint from source
-* Once Electron prebuilt is installed, just run `electron path/to/robopaint`, or `electron ./` if you're working directory is the root of the repo.
+* Assuming this is all working, get yourself to the root of the repo and simply run `npm start`, this will run it's local version of electron pointed at the repository root.
 * Remember: Alt+Ctrl+I to open the debug console, Ctl+R will reload if the console is open, and a reload only reloads the contents of the window, and will _**not**_ reload the application main process.